rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 0xFF FF FF FF
 ...
 modified
 ???
+Other Stuff
 buffer
 ```

+Further, as there is no way to update the value of `modified` in any normal
+program control flow, the compiler might even remove the `modified` variable
-The `volatile` keyword is included here as it forces the compiler not to
+and instead use hard-coded zeroes where needed.
+The `volatile` keyword is used
+for `stack0` as it forces the compiler not to optimize out the `modified`
-optimize out the `modified` variable.
-This leads us to an important point:
+variable.
+This leads us to an important point: **the compiler is going to
-**the compiler is going to transform the c code and we don't know what the
+transform the c code and we don't know what the actual executed code will look
-actual executed code will look like unless we examine the binary.**
+like unless we examine the binary.**

+### Return Addresses

-Another thing we will notice is that "segmentation fault" error.
-This means
+Another thing we may see when exploiting the buffer overflow in `stack0` is a
-that our actions have caused the program to attempt to use memory in a way that
+`segmentation fault` error.
+This means that our actions have caused the program
+to attempt to use memory in a way that isn't allowed.
+In this example, our
-isn't allowed.
-In this example, our input overwrote the modified variable and
+input overwrote the `modified` variable and then just kept on overwriting other
-then just kept on overwriting other values in memory.
-One of those other values
+adjacent values in memory.
+One of those other values was the **return address**.
+In
-was the return address.
+short, by overwriting the return address, we caused the process to attempt to
+execute code a location in memory that does not contain code.

-**Return Addresses.** To understand the concept of a return address, we need to
+To understand the concept of a return address, we need to first remember that
-remember that process memory is also used for code.
-As we just discussed,
+process memory is also used for code.
+The code that is executed isn't the C
-the 'code' that is executed isn't the C code that we showed earlier.
-Instead,
+source code that we showed earlier.
+Instead, that code is a sequence of machine
-that code is a sequence of machine instructions.
-When a process is executing, the
+instructions.
+When a process is executing, the CPU will iterate through this
-CPU will iterate through this sequence of instructions and perform the
+sequence of instructions and perform the specified actions.
+We often visualize
-specified actions.
-We often visualize these machine instructions using assembly
+these machine instructions using assembly language (even though Assembly itself
-language (even though Assembly itself is still an abstraction).
+is still an abstraction).

-The x86 architecture uses a special register, called the instruction pointer,
+The x86 architecture uses a special register, called the **instruction
-to keep track of what instruction to execute next, i.e., it stores the memory
+pointer**, to keep track of what instruction to execute next, i.e., it stores
-address of the next instruction.
-Think about what happens when a function call
+the memory address of the next instruction to be executed.
+When a function call
-occurs.
-The instruction pointer must change to point to the function in
+occurs, the instruction pointer must change to point to the first instruction
+of that function.
+As most functions eventually return to the caller, the
-memory, but the current value of the instruction pointer must first be saved so
+current value of the instruction pointer must first be saved so that the CPU
-that the CPU can return to where it was before (i.e., the calling function).
-We
+can return to where it was before (i.e., the calling function).
+We call this
-call this saved value, the return address.
-Given that the instruction pointer
+saved value, the return address.
+Given that the instruction pointer register
-register can only store a single address, we have to find some other place to
+can only store a single address, we have to find some other place to save the
-save the old pointer.
+old pointer.
 The answer is to put it in memory, but where in memory?
+That's
-That's another job for the stack.
+another job for the stack.

 With our new knowledge of return addresses, we can now understand what is
 causing the segmentation fault.
 We overflow the buffer, which overwrites
 `modified` and eventually overwrites the saved instruction pointer (i.e., the
 return address).
-So when we return from the function, by loading the old
+So when the process tries to return from the function, by
-instruction pointer from the stack into our IP register, the address is now
+loading the old instruction pointer from the stack into our IP register, the
-just a bunch of 'aaaa' bytes.
-The address 'aaaa' (probably) doesn't contain
+address is now just a bunch of 'aaaa' bytes.
+The address 'aaaa' (i.e.,
-anything, in fact it probably hasn't even be allocated so the OS freaks out and
+0x61616161 in hexidecimal) probably does not contain any valid code so hardware
-kills the process.
+notifies the OS of the problem and the latter kills the process.

-Note: we can fix our exploit code by only overwriting the 'modified' variable.
+Note, we can avoid the segmentation fault in `stack0` by adjusting our exploit
+code to only overwriting the 'modified' variable and leave the return address
+untouched.
+Of course, this requires us to know exactly where `buffer` and
+`modified` are relative to each other in memory.
+We will cover how to do this
+in future lectures.

 ### Looking at the disassembly

 We are going to use `gdb` to take a closer look at the instructions and memory
-that comprise our challenge binary.[^wrong] The first thing we are going to do is
-change how gdb displays assembly:

-[^wrong]: Actually, this disassembly is for a different version of the code that is similar but does not read from `flag.txt`.
+that comprise `stack0`.
+Actually, this disassembly is for a simplified version
+of the code that is similar but does not read from `flag.txt`.

+The first thing we are going to do is change how `gdb` displays assembly.
+We do this purely based on personal preference.

 ```
 set disassembly-flavor intel
 ```

-We do this purely based on personal preference.
 Now let's take a look at main:

 ```
 (gdb) disassemble *main